Joining MUM FC

 - Cleaning of the clubrooms and change rooms each week

-We are approached from time to time about fund-raising activities which might relieve the burden on membership fees, however as Craig Tamlin, our administration manager says, “Every good idea needs at least two volunteers”, and we don’t see these volunteers step forward.
+We are approached from time to time about fund-raising activities which might relieve the burden on membership fees, however “every good idea needs at least two volunteers”…

 The lack of volunteers is always an ongoing concern and in 2013 the Committee decided to introduce a “Volunteer Levy” for the following seasons to impress upon players’ families the urgent need to have volunteer assistance to successfully operate the functions of the Club.